dxphilo/kenya-api/README.md

 ```

-Your application will be served on port [3000](http://localhost:3000) by default, you can change that by modifying the .env file.
+Your application will be served on port [3000](http://localhost:3000/) by default, you can change that by modifying the .env file.

-For detailed explanation on how things work, check out [Expresssjs](https://expressjs.com/en/starter/hello-world.html).
+For a detailed explanation of how things work, check out [Express.js](https://expressjs.com/en/starter/hello-world.html).